United States: Indigenous peoples

-The first inhabitants of North America migrated from Siberia over 12,000 years ago, either across the Bering land bridge or along the now-submerged Ice Age coastline.
-The Clovis culture, which appeared around 11,000 BC, is believed to be the first widespread culture in the Americas.
+The first inhabitants of North America migrated from Siberia at least 15,000 years ago, either across the Bering land bridge or along the now-submerged Ice Age coastline.
+Human footprints at White Sands National Park have been dated to about 21,000–23,000 years ago.
+The Clovis culture, which appeared around 11,000 BCE in North America, is believed to be the first widespread culture in the Americas.
 Over time, Indigenous North American cultures grew increasingly sophisticated, and some, such as the Mississippian culture, developed agriculture, architecture, and complex societies.
 In the post-archaic period, the Mississippian cultures were located in the midwestern, eastern, and southern regions, and the Algonquian in the Great Lakes region and along the Eastern Seaboard, while the Hohokam culture and Ancestral Puebloans inhabited the Southwest.
-Native population estimates of what is now the United States before the arrival of European immigrants range from around 500,000 to nearly 10 million.
+Native population estimates of what is now the United States before the arrival of European colonizers range from around 500,000 to nearly 10 million.
+In 2024, an estimated 3.43 million people in the United States identified as American Indian or Alaska Native alone (thus, identifying with no other racial category) and represented approximately 1% of the U.S. population.
+An additional 5.68 million people identified as American Indian or Alaska Native in combination with one or more other races, bringing the total of those identifying as American Indian or Alaska Native to approximately 9.11 million.